-Beyonce’s Interview: Star Opems Up About Her Mom In Rare Chat With New York Times
+Beyonce’s Interview: Star Opens Up About Her Mom In Rare Chat With New York Times

 A photo posted by Solange Knowles (@solangeinspired) on

 The love and respect that Beyonce and Solange have for their mom, is apparent.
-Beyonce, especially, because,she doesn’t really deal with the press anymore.
+Beyonce, especially, because, she doesn’t really deal with the press anymore.
 The fact that she broke what seems to be a no-press rule her for mom, shows just how much she means to her With that being said, Miss Tina isn’t the only person who can get inspire a Beyonce interview.
 That other person?
 That would be her baby sister, Solange Knowles.

-Earlier this month, in honor of her album, A Seat At The Table, Solange was interviewed for by none other than big-sissy, Beyonce for the February issue of Interview Magazine.
+Earlier this month, in honor of her album, A Seat At The Table, Solange was interviewed for by none other than big-sis, Beyonce for the February issue of Interview Magazine.

 The Beyonce led interview gave readers a rare peek into the bond that these sisters share, and the amount of mutual respect between them.

 Beyonce might be keeping quiet when it comes to the press, but that doesn’t mean that she’s gone anywhere.
 It just means that she wants to control the narrative surrounding her family and her image.
-At least, we know that if anyone can summon Beyonce interview, it’s the two women dearest to her hear.
+At least, we know that if anyone can summon Beyonce interview, it’s the two women dearest to her.

 What do you think about Beyonce skipping interviews?
 Let us know in the comment section below.

-[Featured Image by Eamonn McCormack /Getty]
+[Featured Image by Eamonn McCormack/Getty Images]